FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints: Experiment

 \section{Experiment}

-\textbf{Model, Settings.} We employ the pre-trained LLaVA-1.5-7B model~\cite{liu2023llava} as the large multimodal foundation model in our evaluations.
-Following the setup in \cite{wang2024flora,hu2022lora}, we apply LoRA to the query and value attention matrices of the LLaVA projection layers.
-We follow a federated learning setting with 10 clients, using a client sampling rate of 0.4 per round~\cite{wang2024flora}.
-Each client is assigned a distinct LoRA rank ranging from 4 to 32, reflecting heterogeneous local model capacities.
-All comparative baselines are trained under the same federated setting to ensure fair evaluation.
-All experiments are conducted on a workstation equipped with four NVIDIA RTX 4090 GPUs.

-\textbf{Dataset, Metrics.} Our evaluation spans three multimodal datasets: Recaps-118K~\cite{recaps118k}, a dialogue summarization dataset; SAM-LLaVA~\cite{chen2023sam}, a multimodal image-text captioning benchmark; and Next-Preference~\cite{nextpref2024}, a VQA task.
+\textbf{Dataset.} Our evaluation spans three multimodal benchmarks: Recaps-118K~\cite{recaps118k}, a dialogue summarization dataset; SAM-LLaVA~\cite{chen2023sam}, a multimodal image-text captioning benchmark; and Next-Preference~\cite{mishra2024nextpreference}, a VQA task.
+We also conduct experiments on the Medical VQA dataset Slake~\cite{liu2021slake} using the same experimental setup in Section~\ref{sec:exp_healthcare}).
+The dataset contains over 14,000 pairs of knowledge-based and vision-grounded QA.
 Each dataset is partitioned into 11 subsets with randomly assigned sizes (one for global test set), and each subset is mutually exclusive and inaccessible to the others.
 We further split each subset into training and testing sets with ratio of 8:2 for each client.
 Following FedMultimodal~\cite{feng2023fedmultimodal}, we generate a certain sample of missing data for each dataset, simulating a certain missing modality scenario where text inputs are set to None or image inputs are zeros (corresponding input shape).

-Metrics used across the evaluations are ROUGE-LSum~\cite{lin-2004-rouge} (RSUM) for summarization quality and Google’s BLEU score~\cite{papineni-etal-2002-bleu} (BLEU) for token-level generation accuracy.
+\textbf{Evaluation Metrics.} We evaluate our proposed framework using natural language generation evaluation metrics.
+We use ROUGE-LSum~\cite{lin-2004-rouge} (RSUM) to compute the longest common subsequence overlap between generated text and reference text, and BLEU score~\cite{papineni-etal-2002-bleu} to evaluate token-level generation accuracy.

-\textbf{Baselines.} We compare FediLoRA with two SOTA FL algorithms that support heterogeneous LoRA: (1) HetLoRA \cite{emnlp/ChoL0FJ24}: a method aggregates local updates through a sparsity-weighted scheme and demonstrates superior efficiency and performance.
-(2) FLoRA \cite{wang2024flora}: a method that aggregates LoRA parameters via stacking strategy.
+\textbf{Baselines.} We employ the pre-trained LLaVA-1.5-7B model~\cite{liu2023llava} as the large multimodal foundation model in our benchmarks.
+We compare FediLoRA with two SOTA FL algorithms that support heterogeneous LoRA: (1) HetLoRA \cite{emnlp/ChoL0FJ24}: a method that aggregates local updates through a sparsity-weighted scheme and demonstrates superior efficiency and performance.
+(2) FLoRA \cite{wang2024flora}: a method that aggregates LoRA parameters via a stacking strategy.
+We follow client and learning rate settings from~\cite{wang2024flora}.
+All comparative baselines are trained under the same federated setting to ensure fair evaluation.
+All experiments are conducted on four NVIDIA RTX 4090 GPUs.